AnushkaKalra/AnushkaKalra/README.md

 ### Know more
 👩‍💻 I'm currently working on a GenAI project.

-🧠 I'm currently learning JavaScript.
+🧠 I'm currently learning Artificial Intelligence and Machine Learning.

 👯‍♀️ I'm currently seeking internships and full-time roles in the domains of Software development, Machine learning or Flutter development.